 Mezzanine & Platform FAQs

-Click on any of the questions below to reveal answers to the most frequently asked questions we hear about steel mezzanines, work platforms and other support structures.
+Click on any of the questions below to reveal answers to the most frequently asked questions we hear about steel mezzanines, work platforms and other steel support structures.
 We cover questions on mezzanine engineering, siting, field measuring, stairs, ladders, clear height and more.
 Contact us if you have a question about pre-engineered mezzanines or equipment support structures.

 - What is a free standing mezzanine?